1) Seed-dispersal caused amphibians by feeding them.

 6) Seed-spreading caused Dangling fruit on break-away stems

-Small animals were constantly climbing the trees to steal the macro-fruit and cheat the dinosaur (sauropod) seed-spreading system.
-This caused all the fruiting plants plants to evolve dangling fruit on break-away stems.
+After some time, small energy efficient animals evolved to climb the trees to steal the macro-fruit (durians, jackfruit etc.) and cheat the dinosaur (mostly sauropod) seed-spreading system.
+This caused the fruiting plants plants to evolve dangling fruit on break-away stems.
 At first this boobytrap, or counter-measure must have been highly effective at preventing small animals from cheating the system.

 7) Seed-spreading caused birds